Why and How to make “Gaba Rice”

 Neutralizing the phytic acid, releases the protein, vitamins, and enzymes, allowing these important nutrients to be absorbed during digestion.

-Traditionally, grains have almost always been soaked, sprouted or fermented before eaten.
+Traditionally, grains have almost always been soaked, sprouted or fermented before to be eaten.

 In Europe, bread was carefully cultured and fermented over a long period of time before being baked.